Tuesday, 5th May 1925

 Adam might be joking, but he really owed Andrzej one.
-If not Zaleski’s resolution, Adam’s father would have ended up on gallows.
-Back in 1890, famous Jewish attorney Leon Broch was accused of murders, and wouldn’t get away without Andrzej’s detecting skills.
-Zaleski never used that link, now it was proper time to ask for a small favour.
+If not for Zaleski’s skills, Adam’s father would have ended up on gallows.
+Back in 1890, the famous Jewish attorney Leon Broch was accused of murders, and wouldn’t have been cleared without Andrzej’s detecting skills.
+Zaleski never used that link before, but now it was a proper time to ask for a small favour.

 – I thought so. – Andrzej happily tapped his moustache and smiled to Anisa.
-Maybe Jewish Watch is not the State Police, but reputable institution.
+Maybe the Jewish Watch is not the State Police, but it’s a reputable institution.
 And pays the bills.

-It was afternoon already, when Andrzej, arm wrapped securely under the shirt, wrists healing rapidly, come to Michał’s office.
-Son has not even noticed father’s injuries.
+It was afternoon already, when Andrzej, arm wrapped securely under the shirt, wrists healing rapidly, came to the Michał’s office.
+His son did not even notice his father’s injuries.

 – Can you tell me, what this was all about? – Michał was pacing impatiently.

-– The old sting, one that comes from Empire’s time.
+– The old sting, one that comes from the Russian Empire’s time.
 They pretend to sell gold sand.
 Volume and weight right, in proper sacks, with bank seals.
 But in the sack, under a layer of gold, one finds a mix of bronze and copper dust.
-The sacks could be original, from Russia Imperial Bank.
-Many have fallen foul of such opportunity.
+The sacks could be original, from the Russia Imperial Bank.
+Many have fallen foul of such treachery.
 To buy gold sand, half price.
-Times are hectic, people are afraid about new złoty, return of inflation.
+Times are hectic, people are afraid about the new złoty, of the return of inflation.
 They are looking for safe investment.
-Scoundrels spin kind of story that brings tears to your eyes and sounds plausible.
-Young orphan, soviet fugitive, sells what his parents left him, the remains of family fortune.
+Scoundrels spin a kind of story that brings tears to your eyes and sounds plausible.
+Young orphan, fugitive from the Soviets, sells what his parents left him, the remains of a family fortune.
 Nice Polish railway man helps him, just arranging, out of pity and good soul.
 People get attracted, easy prey, easy money.
 That is why boys were stealing gold, and money, to buy gold.
-They wanted pure gold for upper layer.
-Had I known about that copper shavings at once, I could have resolved it myself.
+They wanted pure gold for the upper layer.
+Had I known about those copper shavings at once, I could have resolved it myself.

-– It is so hard to believe that Antek was the preparator.
-So good noble family.
+– It is so hard to believe that Antek was the perpetrator.
+Such a good noble family.
 Real patriots.
 They kept sending him good money.
 I was ready to swear his innocence. – Michał grappled his fingers and rubbed hands nervously.

 – Well, love is the answer.
-Antek’s fallen in love with beautiful Izabella, known as Spear, real heart eater.
+Antek’s fallen in love with beautiful Izabella, known as Spear, a real heart eater.
 She’s got him wrapped around her finger.
-First, she sucked all the money the family send, and whatever he earned in workshops.
+First, she sucked all the money the family sent, and whatever he earned in the workshops.
 Her love is expensive.
 Do you know how much the mantle of hers is?
 Two hundred at least.
 When he was broke, she was ready to throw him away.
 Then he came up with the idea and found Wojtek Łyńko, a poor chap with quick fingers.
 Antek promised Wojtek a good share.
 “We will divide in three, there is a grand for you”.
-Thousand in cash, a fortune for fifteen years old.
+A thousand in cash, a fortune for a fifteen year old.
 They trained together and became quite skilled.
 Benek saw Wojtek nicking a wallet from a railway civil servant.

 – What?! – Michał reddened with anger – He stole a wallet, in broad daylight, on a street?

 – Not really.
-He put it back in chap’s other pocket.
-He done it for fun, childish prank.
+He put it back in the chap’s other pocket.
+He did it for fun, a childish prank.
 Wojtek has really nifty fingers.
 The plan was relatively simple.
 Gold.
-Money spend on gold, all turned to powder.
-Copper shavings dusted on the bottom.
-Love can be blind but made Antek’s brain work hard.
+Money spent on gold, all turned to powder.
+Powdered copper shavings on the bottom.
+Love can be blind, but made Antek’s brain work hard.

 – What will happen to the boys?

 – I know chief inspector Rylski well.
-He will give boys some chance to make up.
+He will give the boys some chance to make up.
 Your fellows are frightened to death, they now work with the police.
 Helped to get back the gold and what’s left of money.
 The judge can be lenient.
-It can be workhouse, not a real jail.
-Short sentence, for cooperation and repentance.
+It can be a workhouse, not a real jail.
+A short sentence, for cooperation and repentance.
 Not serving among the worst criminals.

-– I really pity Antek, so able guy, wasted just because of the girl.
+– I really pity Antek, such an able guy, wasted just because of the girl.

 – I see it differently, Michał – Andrzej wasn’t ready to agree. – No one forced him to steal from his colleagues.
-Harsh lesson now, when he’s still young, can be beneficial.
+A harsh lesson now, when he’s still young, can be beneficial.
 And his family is well off, they will forgive him and dig him out from that mire.
-At least Janina will get her bracelet back.
+At least Miss Janina will get her bracelet back.
 I saw it when I kissed Spear’s hand.
 Your Antek decided to carve out that personal gift for his lover.
 Wojtek, who’d actually done the job, was not even aware.
-However, it is Wojtek who deserved your pity.
+However, it is Wojtek who deserves your pity.
 He will be left alone to deal with his criminal record.
-For such a kid from a poor family, the railway school was a true chance for better life.
-With his able fingers, we could be a master mechanic.
+For such a kid from a poor family, the railway school was a true chance for a better life.
+With his able fingers, he could become a master mechanic.
 Now, without family or state help, he will end up somewhere in the slums.

 – You are right, father.
 Neither the state nor family would help Wojtek.
 However, we can.
-It is worth investing few hundreds in Wojtek’s future. – Michał reached for phone receiver. – Janina, please put me through to mister Śmiarowski. – He covered the microphone and winked to his father, adding in scenic whisper – I work only with the best.
+It is worth investing a few hundreds in Wojtek’s future. – Michał reached for the phone receiver. – Miss Janina, please put me through to mister Śmiarowski. – He covered the mouthpiece and winked to his father, adding in stage whisper – You of course know attorney Śmiarowski?
+Not is not just the star of Warsaw’s bar association, but a highly regarded member of parliament.
+In Warsaw’s courts of law his word is the law.
+I work only with the best.